 Excel Built-In Functions:

-Although many people use the term 'Excel Formulas' to refer to the Excel Built-In Functions, the term 'Excel Formula' actually encompasses a wider range of operations in Excel.
+Although many people use the term 'Excel Formulas' to refer to the Excel Built-In Functions, the term 'Excel Formula' can encompass a wider range of operations in Excel.

 Therefore on this site, when we use the term 'Excel Formulas' (or 'Excel Formulae'), we are generally referring to any combination of Excel Operators and/or Excel Functions.
 This may be as simple as a basic addition (eg. "=A1+B1"), or it could be a complex combination of Excel Operators and multiple nested Excel Functions.